opf/openproject/docs/user-guide/search/README.md

 Aside from full-text search, you can [search work packages based on their attached file name or even within the content of an attachment](../work-packages/work-package-table-configuration/#filter-for-attachment-file-name-and-content).

 ## Recently viewed work packages
-Since [13.0 Release](https://www.openproject.org/docs/release-notes/13-0-0/) clicking the search bar without entering a search word will display five work packages that you most recently viewed.
+Since [version 13.0](https://www.openproject.org/docs/release-notes/13-0-0/), clicking on the search bar will immediately show your most recently viewed work packages, before you even start typing.

 ![OpenProject recent work packages](openproject_search_recently_viewed.png)